Shopify onsite payments app

 - Select Register Webhook and ensure the webhook is created successfully.

-- In the Account Settings section, validate that the Account Not Ready tag has changed to Account Ready.
+- In the Account Settings section, check that the Account Not Ready tag has changed to Account Ready.

 - Select Back to Payments Settings.
-You will be redirected to the alternative providers page in your Shopify store.
+You are redirected to the Alternative providers page in your Shopify store.

 - Select Activate Checkout.com Onsite Payments.